More and more patients are aware about the impact of Xrays’ radiations on our body.

 Therefore, improvements of X-ray devices makes them less dangerous.
 X-ray equipment, are then sending very light levels of radiations.
 Make sure that your dentist uses a collimated X-ray machine with digital X-ray, which means less radiations and less risks of radiation scattering.

-We consider that the best amount of radiography for our patient is around 1 panoramic X-ray every 3 years and 2 bitewings X-rays every year or 2 years.
+We consider that the best amount of radiography for our patient is around 1 panoramic X-ray every 3 years and 2 bitewings X-rays every year.